 Las Vegas has managed to seamlessly integrate marijuana cultivation, manufacturing and retail into the glitz, glam of the strip but when it comes to being a tourist, partaking is both a marvel and a mirage.

 Nevada’s recreational pot law allows adults to purchase one ounce of flowers, 3.5 grams of extracts or 3,500 mg of edibles per day.
-With an average stay of three days, that’s more than enough for visitors buying weed in Las Vegas.
-However, be warned, if you light up anywhere remotely public (including your hotel room), you could end up getting hit with a $300 room-cleaning fee and/or a $600 (or more) fine.
+With an average stay of three-days, that’s more than enough for visitors buying weed in Las Vegas.
+However, be warned, if light up anywhere remotely public (including your hotel room) and you could end up getting hit with a $300 room-cleaning fee and/or a $600 (or more) fine.

 CannabisTours.com has private, 420-friendly Las Vegas rooms starting at $100 per night.

 The Palms Place penthouse is where Ghostface Killah stays when he’s in Las Vegas, giving him access to three dispensaries – Exhale, The Apothecary Shoppe and The Clinic – all kinds of amenities, restaurants and room service, starting at $195 per night.